 The chunky A-pillars make visibility tricky at junctions, and the high bonnet means some crests will be tough to see over, but a low seat means there’s plenty of headroom and the driving position is excellent.
 The boot is similar in shape to the F-Type Coupe's, and it will hold two golf bags longways.
 There's a maximum of 350 litres, or 285 litres if you pull the load cover closed, but at least that keeps your belongings out of sight.
 The boot lid opens wide so access is easy and there’s an aluminium strut to stop luggage sliding forward under braking.

 However, the shallow boot and its lumpy floor make the space a little awkward.
 With tiny door pockets and a small glovebox, storage space is a bit tight in the cabin, too.
 By comparison the F-Type Coupe has a 407-litre boot, while the 911’s combination of rear seats and a 115-litre deep nose boot gives it a slight advantage over the AMG GT.

 A V8 sports car with a six-figure price tag is never going to be cheap to run, but the GT gives you the image, sound and thrills of the outgoing SLS for a lot less money.

-The GT and GT S versions emit 216 and 219g/km of CO2, which means you’ll pay £280 a year in road tax – the same as the 209g/km F-Type R Coupe.
+The GT and GT S versions emit 216g/km and 219g/km of CO2 respectively, although these figures mean tax costs will be similar to the 209g/km F-Type R Coupe.
 As a mark of the efficiency gains Mercedes has made, the outgoing SLS emitted 308g/km.

 Even so, the GT still sits in the 35 per cent tax bracket for company car buyers.
-Insurance and fuel bills will be high, too, but fixed priced servicing will help you budget for maintenance.
-It’s a little early to say how well the GT will hold its value, but as a guide the outgoing SLS retained 46.0 per cent over three years.
+Insurance and fuel bills will be high, but fixed priced servicing will help you budget for maintenance.
+And thanks to the AMG's exclusivity and limited production numbers, residuals of around 59 per cent are ahead of the Porsche 911.